Breast Cancer: Resources

 - Fertility preservation: Our fertility specialists can give cancer patients a range of options.

-- Nutrition services: Our cancer dieticians can help you manage the effects of cancer and cancer treatment on nutrition and appetite.
+- Cancer nutrition services: Our cancer dieticians can help you manage the effects of cancer and cancer treatment on nutrition and appetite.
 They can also help you prepare for and recover from surgery.

 - OHSU Breast Center: The center offers comprehensive breast-health services such as screening and genetic testing.

-- Palliative care: Our specialists can help you manage symptoms.
+- Palliative care: Palliative care: Our specialists can help you manage symptoms and anxiety.
 They can also provide emotional support to you and your family.
 You do not have to be terminally ill or to have stopped life-prolonging treatment to receive these services.

 - Patient Education Resource Center: A patient navigator from the American Cancer Society helps with lodging, rides, peer support, looking better and more.
 Free hats, wigs and head scarves are also available at the center, on the seventh floor of the Center for Health and Healing.